bird-house/birdhouse-deploy/birdhouse/optional-components/README.rst

 Prometheus Long-term Metrics
 ----------------------------

-This is a second prometheus instance that collects longterm monitoring metrics from the original prometheus instance (the one created by the ``components/monitoring`` component).
+This is a second prometheus instance that collects longterm monitoring metrics from the monitoring Prometheus instance (the one created by the ``components/monitoring`` component).

 Longterm metrics are any prometheus rule that have the label ``group: longterm-metrics`` or in other words are